tmobile/magentaA11y/_checklist-native/menu.md

   - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
-  - Native `Menu` views are accessible by default
+  - Native app `Menu` views are accessible by default
   - If necessary, use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State